Hirosaki Senbero

 • gourmet site

-This is a popular restaurant in front of Hirosaki Station where you can enjoy authentic takoyaki and akashiyaki, which are rare in Tohoku.
+This popular restaurant in front of Hirosaki Station serves authentic takoyaki and Akashiyaki, which are rare in the Tohoku region

-You can also take out the authentic Osaka-style takoyaki, which is crunchy on the outside and chewy on the inside, and the Akashiyaki, which is called ``tamagoyaki'' in Akashi, Hyogo Prefecture and is eaten piping hot with soup stock.
+You can also get takeout of authentic Osaka-style takoyaki, which is crispy on the outside and soft and creamy on the inside, and Akashiyaki, which is called "tamagoyaki" in Akashi, Hyogo Prefecture, and is eaten hot dipped in soup stock

 • Phone number: 0172-34-1975